 Working with your hands regularly, particularly with vibrating tools, can significantly increase your risk of carpal tunnel syndrome.
-People who flex their hand a lot, like those working on an assembly line, often develop carpal tunnel syndrome.
+People who flex their hands a lot, like those working on an assembly line, often develop carpal tunnel syndrome.

 Other things can lead to carpal tunnel syndrome, too.
-Your Mid Atlantic Orthopedic Associates, LLC, provider will review your medical background and lifestyle carefully to find contributing factors.
+Your Mid Atlantic Orthopedic Associates, LLC, the provider will review your medical background and lifestyle carefully to find contributing factors.